reyesyang/sitemaper/README.md

 sitemaper
 =========

-A ruby tool used to created sitemap
+Some rake tasks used to generate sitemap